Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Introduction

-This paper uses NCut to segment multiple objects, but differs from the two types of methods mentioned above.
-Our CutOnce neither relies on multiple applications of NCut nor on clustering methods when discovering multiple objects.
-In short, by applying NCut only once and designing two object discovery enhancement modules, CutOnce can segment multiple objects from an image, which is the origin of its name.
-Additionally, with a feature-ranking-based module, the method can detect over 10 object masks (examples are shown in the Appendix).
-CutOnce does not require computationally expensive methods such as Conditional Random Field (CRF)~\cite{CRF}.
-By fully leveraging the feature, geometric, and localization cues learned by SSM, it achieves promising results. \tabref{tab:methods_properties} summarizes the key properties of CutOnce and popular existing methods~\cite{CutLER,CuVLER}, showing that CutOnce not only detects more objects but also generates annotations up to 10$\times$ faster.
-COLER uses CutOnce's annotations for training and achieves good performance through self-training alone, without the need to design specialized loss functions to handle errors in the ``ground truth" provided by pseudo masks.
+This paper uses NCut to segment multiple objects, but it differs from the two types of methods mentioned above. \textit{Our CutOnce neither relies on multiple applications of NCut nor on clustering methods when discovering multiple objects.} In short, by applying NCut only once, CutOnce can

+discover multiple objects from an image rather than just one, which is the origin of its name.
+Furthermore, \textit{CutOnce is capable of detecting masks for over 10 objects (examples are shown in the Appendix), which exceeds the maximum number of detectable targets of currently known methods.} CutOnce does not require computationally expensive methods such as Conditional Random Field (CRF)~\citep{CRF}. \tabref{tab:methods_properties} summarizes the key properties of CutOnce and popular existing methods~\citep{CutLER,CuVLER}, showing that CutOnce not only detects more objects but also generates annotations up to 10$\times$ faster.
+COLER uses CutOnce's annotations for training and achieves good performance through self-training, without the need to design specialized loss functions to handle errors in the ``ground truth" provided by pseudo masks.

-The contributions of this paper can be summarized as follows: \textit{1)} We develop an efficient tool, CutOnce, for generating coarse masks. \textit{2)} We train a detector, COLER, using pseudo masks generated by CutOnce.
-COLER is a zero-shot model that outperforms previous methods across multiple datasets.
+The contributions of this paper can be summarized as follows: \textit{1)} We develop an efficient tool, CutOnce, for generating coarse masks. \textit{We introduce a novel paradigm for applying NCut to multi-object segmentation.} \textit{2)} We train a detector, COLER, using pseudo masks generated by CutOnce.
+COLER is a zero-shot model that outperforms prior work across multiple datasets.